 Can I take an individual NDT course from AINDT?

 Individual courses are best for people who are already in the NDT industry and are looking to expand their NDT methods education.

-If you are looking to start a career in nondestructive testing, an individual class isn’t the quick fix you are looking for.
+If you are looking to start a career in nondestructive testing as an NDT technician, an individual class isn’t the quick fix you are looking for.

-Our full "NDT Technologies Certificate" training program is what you’ll need to start your NDT career.
+Our full "NDT Certification" training program is what you’ll need to start your NDT career.